maax3v3/dotfiles/README.md

 # Required software
 - stow
-- gomplate *(or any other Go template capable software)* *Note: if Go templates are overkill, I'll switch to envsubst, the gomplate binary is 78MB, maybe heavy for configuring dotfiles, nice software though*
+- gomplate *(or any other Go template capable software)*

+*Note: if Go templates are overkill, I'll switch to envsubst, the gomplate binary is 78MB, a bit heavy for configuring dotfiles, nice software though*

 # Target OS / distro
 Designed for Linux (tested on Arch).
 Likely works on other distros and FreeBSD with minimal tweaks.